zhanglchun/SeqFuzz/README.md

 ## Dataset
 The dataset is located in the [dataset](./dataset) directory.
-This dataset contains 100 known bugs and patches used in our evaluation.
+This dataset contains 30 known bugs in our evaluation.

 ```